-I have many stories of love and kindness, but one really hit me.
+I have many stories of strangers helping strangers, but one really hit me.
 I had spent ten peaceful days in Chefchaouen, Morocco.
 The surrounding mountains were calling my name, and the desire to go exploring was irresistible.
 I had been told that it would be unsafe to go alone, and that I should ask in a hotel for a guide.
 I did this and was introduced to a kindly older gentleman who would take me into the mountains.

 His English was fairly good and we talked about life while we hiked.
 I learned that he was in his mid-60s and very poor (his shoes told me this anyway).
 When we stopped for a break, he insisted I share his tiny lunch, even though I had brought my own.